projectara/greybus-spec/source/hardware_model.rst

      elements in a Greybus system.

-   - Exactly one Supervisory Controller, hereafter referred to as the “SVC.”
+   - Exactly one Supervisory Controller, hereafter referred to as the "SVC."
 The SVC administers the Greybus system, including the system's UniPro switches, its power bus, its wake/detect pins, and its RF bus.